designsecurity/laf/README.md

 echo "<a href=\"$vulnparam\"></a>";
 ```

-This alarm is generated :
+this alarm is generated :
 ```javascript
 {
   [0]=>